bayerischer-rundfunk/android-env-picker/README.md

 ```

 In case multiple `String` values need to be saved per entry, the `MultiEntry` class is a good
 solution.
-Usage is similar to `SimpleEntry` above.
+Usage is similar to `KeyValueEntry` above.
 Alternatively, a custom data class can be chosen
 as `Entry` implementation.
 See the `Advanced Usage` section below.

 ```kotlin